lintonjr/Interdisciplinar/README.md

 ## Key Features

 * Import database data
-  - Consulting the documentation to apply the columns.
+  - Consult the documentation to apply the columns.
-* Sync with forecasting and training robot
+* Sync between forecasted model and trained representational model.
   - This step can be automatic.
 * Populate the local database
 * Apply corrections